quant-aq/cli/_sources/usage.rst.txt

 an easy way to set additional flags.
 This method **WILL NOT** remove the data, but it will set a flag that can be removed with the **expunge** command detailed below.
 There are four required arguments: the file path, the column name, the comparator, and the value.
+Additionally, you can set the device model using the **model** keyword argument.
 The goal is to make it easy to flag all data that falls outside some threshold range based on your domain knowledge and intuition.
 The column must be named identically to a column in the file otherwise an exception will be raised.